dymio/mayak/README.md

   - config/initializers/secret_token.rb
   - config/initializers/session_store.rb

 Next you need to replace secret key in file `config/initializers/secret_token.rb`.
-You can use [some generators](http://www.andrewscompanies.com/tools/wep.asp) for it.
+You can use `bundle exec rake secret` or [some generators](http://www.andrewscompanies.com/tools/wep.asp) for generate it.
 In the file `config/initializers/session_store.rb` replace session key `_mayak_session` with your project prefix.

 In the file `config/initializers/active_admin.rb` replace `config.site_title` with your site title.